Ted Noffs

-Theodore Delwin "Ted" Noffs (14 August 1926 – 6 April 1995) was a Methodist (later Uniting Church) minister who founded the Wayside Chapel in Kings Cross, Sydney, Australia, in 1964.
+Theodore Delwin Noffs (14 August 1926 – 6 April 1995) was a Methodist (later Uniting Church) minister who founded the Wayside Chapel in Kings Cross, Sydney, Australia, in 1964.

 During the 1960s Noffs was attracted to what he saw as the life-affirming side of the movement.
 Aware of the problem of drug-abuse and the alienation of youth, he believed that they were "a part of the paraphernalia behind the revolution, the symbolism behind the revolt."
 Noffs sought fairness and equality for all.
 With a focus on the practical, he raised funding from both government and business to set up facilities for the disadvantaged; in many cases these projects were the first of their kind in Australia.